SLV: Buy 16.30 Break

 In this chart, we can see that reports in manufacturing data have only recently turned positive and so there are clear vulnerabilities here if the Fed does make the decision to continue changing interest rate levels in the next few months.
 We can add to this the fact that the pro-growth infrastructure policies that were originally suggested by the Trump administration have become less likely to be met with legislative approvals.
 So the combination of these factors suggests that the Fed is not actually in a position to act on the intentions that were highlighted in the early parts of this year.

 Last, we must factor-in the volatility that has been seen in wage growth in the US.
 Wage growth is generally viewed as the primary indicator of purchasing power for individuals and households, and the negative trends that have been seen over the last few months have created new concerns for the Fed.

 Once these concerns are expressed in public policy statements, the result will be weaker rate expectations in a majority of the investment community.
 Trading volumes in the stock market will start to normalize over the next few weeks and the added volatility as measures in instruments like the iPath S&P 500 VIX ST Futures ETN (NYSEARCA: VXX) will make safe haven instruments like SLV more attractive.

 All combined, these factors signal the end to the downtrend in SLV.
 From a chart perspective, we will need to see a break of critical levels at 16.30 in order to confirm this bullish outlook.
-We do not typically recommend buying upside breaks in any asset but when we look at the forceful nature of the prior downtrend in SLV it is clear we will need to see more of a market response before pulling the trigger to buy.
+We do not typically recommend buying upside breaks in any asset but when we look at the forceful nature of the prior downtrend in SLV, it is clear we will need to see more of a market response before pulling the trigger to buy.
 This will come as the downtrend is invalidated, making SLV ready for new long positions.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.